rtis-training/rtis-training.github.io/r4ssp.md

 ### Sign-up

-Registration of interest has closed for this semester for the online Zoom sessions.
+Registration of interest will be opening soon for semester 2

 <!--
 Please register your interest for attendance by filling in this [**form:** https://forms.gle/sASc1wPzofzkPHUj9](https://forms.gle/sASc1wPzofzkPHUj9).
 We'll send you reminders each week for the upcoming session.